-If you’ve never spatchcocked chicken before, I’m here to tell you that this is probably the best way to roast a whole chicken, plus it looks spectacular.
+If you’ve never spatchcocked chicken before, I’m here to tell you that this is probably the best way to roast a whole chicken, plus it looks really spectacular.
 Its that one technique that everyone should know.
 And you know me.
-I don’t believe in over complicating life and I don’t endorse difficult, lengthy cooking processes so if spatchcocking or butterflying a chicken is something I can do, then you can absolutely do it too!
+I don’t believe in over complicating life and I don’t endorse difficult, super lengthy cooking processes so if spatchcocking or butterflying a chicken is something I can easily do, then you can absolutely do it too!

 Since I’m sharing this recipe in December, I wanted to give it a cozy, winter twist.
-I flavour the chicken with orange and rosemary, which is classic, elegant and such a perfect combination.
+I flavor the chicken with orange and rosemary, which is classic, elegant and such a perfect combination.
 And the chicken is layered on a bed of oranges, onions, garlic with a splash of white wine to create a jus without any effort!

-We made this recipe twice before finally shooting the video, and everytime Denver couldn’t stop eating it.
+We made this recipe twice before finally shooting the video, and every time Denver couldn’t stop eating it.
 Neither could I.